dmwm/CMSKubernetes/docker/README.md

 # to build tagged version of the image use this command
 docker build --build-arg CMSK8S=<hostname> -t USERNAME/das -t USERNAME/das:TAG das

-# or users may use build.sh script to do this job, we should pass to build
-# script list of packages to build.
-By default build.sh will build docker
-# images to all cmsweb services and upload them to cmssw repository
-build.sh "pkg1 pkg2"
 ```
 Here, `USERNAME` should point to your docker username account.
 This command will build a docker image
 in `USERNAME` namespace.
 Once build we should see it with output from this command: